duongthuan204/little-lives/README.md

 I built this project with Angular CLI framework, enhanced with Bulma CSS.
 FakerJS is used to generate fake data.
 It gets images from [Lorem Picsum](https://picsum.photos/), which could be slow sometimes.
 Please note that data will be different everytime browser refreshes also.

-This project maybe not perfect to satisfy all the requirements, especially lazy loading.
+This project maybe not perfect to satisfy all the requirements.
 But I have tried all my best to make it as good as possible.
 Your review will be very valuable to me.

 ## Prerequisites